-Lifting Devices
+Lifting Devices and Steps

-AODA reference: IASR section 59
+AODA reference: IASR sections 59 and 60

-Deadline and status: January 1, 2013 deadline - Compliant
+Compliance status: Compliant

 Action(s) required: No action required.

 Background: The IASR outlines various requirements for lifting devices on transit vehicles such as colour strips to mark the bottom edge, slip resistance, and side edge details.
 All new vehicles purchased by Peterborough Transit incorporate technical requirements for lifting devices.